 Tenjin-ichi Market

 Located within the esteemed Kitano Tenmangu Shrine, Tenjin-ichi Market opens to the public on the 25th day of each month.
 It is a wonderland of wholesome culinary jewels along with tasty snacks and miscellany.
-Immerse yourself in the rich culture and heritage for which Japan is regarded, while also savoring the local delicacies.
+Immerse yourself in Japan’s rich culture and heritage, savoring the local delicacies along the way.
 The market opens around 6 AM-4PM.

 Hand-made market